Become an authorised on-demand booking service

 - Proof of identity and residency (On-demand Transport has specific proof of identity requirements for Responsible Officers);

-- National Police Clearance (issued within the last three months); and
+- National Police Certificate (issued within the last three months); and

 - Statement of Authority for the Responsible Officer(s) who will represent the ODBS.

-Please note it can take up to 7 business days to receive a National Police Clearance certificate.
-Information on how to obtain a National Police Clearance is available on the Australian Criminal Intelligence Commission website.
+Please note it can take up to 7 business days to receive a National Police Certificate.
+Information on how to obtain a National Police Certificate is available on the Australian Criminal Intelligence Commission website.